 A:

-Pinnacle Peak Country Club’s Board of Directors is responsible for determining initiation fees and deposits, as well as Monthly dues and fees.
+Pinnacle Peak Country Club’s Board of Directors is responsible for determining initiation fees and deposits, as well as monthly dues and fees.
+Monthly membership fees are discounted for Members age 45 and below.

 Q: Are memberships transferable or refundable?

-A: No. If applicable, membership is transferable to surviving spouses only.
+A: If applicable, membership is transferable to surviving spouses only.
 Membership is not refundable.
+Equity is payable after resignation, subject to current Bylaws.

 Q: Is membership in the club connected to real estate?